4-Day Kauai Itinerary: Best Things to Do

 Day 1: Beach Hop in Kauai's North Shore

-Start your first day in Kauai getting breakfast in Hanalei town, where you can find Hanalei Bread Company.
-Then spend the day exploring Kauai’s North Shore and all the beautiful beaches.
+Start your first day in Kauai getting breakfast in Hanalei town.
+A great option for breakfast here is Hanalei Bread Company.
+Then spend the day exploring the beautiful beaches on Kauai’s North Shore.

 Hanalei Beach is a nice long beach with views of surrounding lush green mountains.
-This beach is also known for Hanalei Pier which is a nice spot to sit and watch the surfers.
-This beach does get crowded because it is easy to get to, so try to get here early.
-There are restrooms located near the parking lot.
+This beach is known for Hanalei Pier which is a nice spot to sit and watch the surfers.
+It can get crowded here because it is easy to get to, so try to get here early.

 Hanalei Valley Lookout